Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach

-This method assumes (1) ordered constraints but the constraint function is given, (2) multi-objective \gls{bo}.
+This method assumes (1) ordered constraints but the constraint function is given, (2) multi-objective BO.
 So it cannot simply apply to our setting as it is.
-This method is the only one considering ordered case, so we dismantle the components of \texttt{PropertyDAG} to compare in the blackbox ordered constraint case. \texttt{PropertyDAG} consists of three parts: (A) explicit modelling of \gls{dag} network in surrogate model \cite{astudillo2021bayesian}, (B) zero inflation model to encode ordered constraint information to qNEHVI \gls{af}, and (C) resampling of posterior function samples using \gls{saa} to be more likely to satisfy the constraint.
-We cannot apply (A) and (B) for black-box ordered constraint, because (A) is only for white-box ordered constraint (we cannot model of unknown \gls{dag}), and (B) is only for multi-objective \gls{bo} and specific \gls{af}.
-Thus, we extracted the last part, (C) resampling with \gls{saa}, and combined this with \gls{cei}, which we refer to \texttt{PropertyDAG} in this paper.
-We can say this as just resampled version of \gls{cei}.
-The implementation is based on \gls{cei} implementation on \texttt{BoTorch} \cite{balandat2020botorch} and added the resampling part.
+This method is the only one considering ordered case, so we dismantle the components of PropertyDAG to compare in the blackbox ordered constraint case.
+PropertyDAG consists of three parts: (A) explicit modelling of DAG network in surrogate model \citep{astudillo2021bayesian}, (B) zero inflation model to encode ordered constraint information to qNEHVI acquisition function, and (C) resampling of posterior function samples using sample average approximation to be more likely to satisfy the constraint.
+We cannot apply (A) and (B) for black-box ordered constraint, because (A) is only for white-box ordered constraint (we cannot model of unknown DAG), and (B) is only for multi-objective BO and specific acquisition function.
+Thus, we extracted the last part, (C) resampling with sample average approximation, and combined this with cEI, which we refer to PropertyDAG in this paper.
+We can say this as just resampled version of cEI.
+The implementation is based on cEI implementation on BoTorch \citep{balandat2020botorch} and added the resampling part.